imvskalhans/imvskalhans/README.md

 * 🖥️  See my portfolio at [My Portfolio](https://imvskalhans.github.io/My-Portfolio/)
 * 🖥️  See my LeetCode profile at [Leetcode](http://https://leetcode.com/vsk6645/)
 * ✉️  You can contact me at [vsk6645@gmail.com](mailto:vsk6645@gmail.com)
-* 🚀  I'm currently working on a Food delivery site Web Project.
+* 🚀  I'm currently working on a Job Portal web project getHired.
-* 🧠  I'm learning JavaScript and React
+* 🧠  I'm learning MERN Stack.
 * 🤝  I'm open to collaborating on interesting Projects with other Developers
 * ⚡  Music during a shower is just real peace ✌️